MicrosoftDocs/win32/desktop-src/Fax/-mfax-associating-data-with-a-fax-device.md

 ---
-Description: 'Fax extensions can associate an unlimited number of named data items with each fax device because each data item must have a GUID.' ms.assetid: '73365a3a-5adf-46bf-8e05-eba712f9b515'
+Description: Fax extensions can associate an unlimited number of named data items with each fax device because each data item must have a GUID. ms.assetid: 73365a3a-5adf-46bf-8e05-eba712f9b515
-title: Associating Data with a Fax Device
+title: Associating Data with a Fax Device ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Associating Data with a Fax Device